OlmaxonD/useful-resources-/README.md

-# useful-resources-
+# useful-resources
-links to useful resources
+links to useful resources such as AI related tutorials etc